ghorwin/SIM-VICUS/README.md

-externals            - libraries including third-party libs lib_x64              - contains generated x64 libraries (nothing in here except .gitignore) NandradCodeGenerator - the NANDRAD code generator (keyword list and serialization support) NandradDevTests      - code snippeds used only during development, not for production code NandradFMUGenerator  - GUI tool for FMU export configuration and FMU generation NandradSolver        - sources for the NANDRAD command line solver NandradSolverFMI     - sources for the NANDRAD Functional Mock-Up Interface module
+externals            - libraries including third-party libs lib_x64              - contains generated x64 libraries (nothing in here except .gitignore) NandradCodeGenerator - the NANDRAD code generator (keyword list and serialization support) NandradDevTests      - code snippeds used only during development/testing, not for production code, may not compile NandradFMUGenerator  - GUI tool for FMU export configuration and FMU generation NandradSolver        - sources for the NANDRAD command line solver NandradSolverFMI     - sources for the NANDRAD Functional Mock-Up Interface module